ESL Semester Courses

 English 120 is required of all freshmen and satisfies Stage 1-Academic Foundations, Group A. It is an introductory expository writing course that has four main goals: Through reading, discussions, writing, and rewriting, it teaches students to generate, explore, and refine their own ideas; to analyze and evaluate intellectual arguments; to take positions, develop thesis statements, and support them persuasively; and to write with standard acceptable grammar, varied sentence structure, logical organization, and coherence.

-There are two sections of English 120 that are designed for students who speak English as a 2nd language.
+There is one section of English 120 that is designed for students who speak English as a 2nd language.
 The instructors in these sections are experts in learning English as a 2nd language, and instruction and activities are focused on ESL student needs.
 The course will not say ESL on your transcript, and you will receive the same credit for the course as any other section of ENG 120.

 120-11 T F 12:45PM - 2:00PM 4242 C106 HN Wishengrad

 ENG 220 fulfills the CUNY Common Core Composition 2 requirement.
 The course focuses on analytical writing and close reading in British and American fiction, drama, poetry, and literary criticism, with an emphasis on further development of critical writing and research skills.
 Students gain a deeper understanding and appreciation of literature as well as more extensive experience with academic writing.
 This course is the prerequisite to all English courses above 220.